Medical Reviewer

 Amanda Stevens, B.S.

-Xanax, is a prescription medication primarily prescribed for the management of anxiety disorders and panic attacks.[1]
-A benzodiazepine, Xanax works by enhancing the effects of a neurotransmitter called gamma-aminobutyric acid (GABA) in the brain, resulting in a calming effect on the central nervous system.
+Xanax is a prescription medication primarily prescribed for the management of anxiety and panic disorders.[1]
+As a benzodiazepine, Xanax works by enhancing the effects of a neurotransmitter called gamma-aminobutyric acid (GABA) in the brain, resulting in a calming effect on the central nervous system.

-However, Xanax is also commonly misused and abused for these calming sedative effects.
+However, Xanax is sometimes misused and abused for these calming sedative effects.
 Its potent properties can lead to side effects such as drowsiness, dizziness, and impaired coordination.
-Long-term misuse or dependency on Xanax can result in tolerance, dependence, and withdrawal symptoms upon cessation.
+Long-term misuse or dependency on Xanax can result in tolerance, dependence, and Xanax withdrawal symptoms upon cessation.

 Xanax Addiction